huhwt/huhwt-xtv/README.md

 Multiple relationships can be resolved and displayed separately.

-The entire tree is displayed as an abstracted pagemap at any time, you can navigate directly to any area of the tree via the pagemap and the position of the current screen section can be immediately recognized in the pagemap.
+The entire tree is also displayed as an abstracted page map.
+You can use the page map to navigate directly to any area of the tree and the position of the current screen section is immediately visible in the page map.

 ## Description of the functions
 ------------------------------

+The module can be used embedded as a tab in the 'Individual page' or independently as an own 'Genealogy' chart.
+The form control panels described below are only accessible when used as a chart.

 Form controls: